 We work exclusively with small family based factories, whom we’ve built a close, trusting and lasting relationship with.

-All Baserange underwear t-shirts, sweats and leather garments are produced in small towns around Porto in Portugal.
+All Baserange underwear, t-shirts, and sweats are produced in small towns around Porto in Portugal.
 This area is very near Toulouse, where our company’s head office is based.
 This enables us to make regular visits and reduce the time, cost and carbon foot print of transporting the garments.

 Our woven garments are all produced in a small town called Odemis near Izmir.
 Odemis sits in one of the richest fertile valleys of Turkey.
 Here, our supplier produces garments made from only natural fabrics such as silk, linen and wool, with an old knowledge of natural fabrics and processes.